-How data deduplication works
+How does data deduplication work?

-In an office environment, imagine that your boss sends the five members of your team a copy of a PowerPoint document (let’s be super imaginative and call it example.ppt).
-Everyone saves example.ppt to their own machines, which means there are now six copies of example.ppt on the company network – the original, and the five copies.
+In this scenario, imagine all five members of your team receive the same copy of a PowerPoint document called example.ppt.
+Everyone saves example.ppt to their own machines, which means there are now six copies of example.ppt on the company network: the original and the five copies.

-Admittedly, 60MB doesn’t sound like much, but what if it was a 50MB photo file sent to 100 employees, or a 1GB HD video file sent to 1000 employees?
+Admittedly, 60MB doesn’t sound like much, but what if it was a 50MB photo file sent to 100 employees or a 1GB HD video file sent to 1000 employees?

 File-level data deduplication

-When an employee saves a file to their area of the network, data deduplication checks the file against the index of all of the files on the network.
-If it is unique, the file is stored and the index is updated, but if it isn’t unique a pointer to the original file is saved.
+When an employee saves a file to their area of the network, data deduplication systems check the file against the index of all of the other files on the network.
+If it comes up as a unique file, then it's stored and the server index is updated.

 Block-level data deduplication

-Benefits of data deduplication
+Benefits of data deduplication systems

-The obvious benefit of data deduplication is a reduced storage demand.
-This also comes with the benefit of a reduced bandwidth consumption on the network, and faster speeds when downloading from (or uploading to) the backup.
-Ultimately, the benefit here is cost savings.
-Saving storage space saves money.
+The obvious benefit of data deduplication is an overall reduction in storage demand, but it also provides the benefit of reduced bandwidth consumption on the server, and faster speeds when uploading or downloading to and from the backup.

 Data deduplication is also highly customisable.
-You can tell the server to only process certain folders, to exclude duplicates of certain file types, or to exclude files that are less than a set amount of days old.
+You can tell the server to only process certain folders, to exclude duplicates of certain file types, or to exclude files that are less than a set number of days old.

 Data deduplication isn’t an alternative to file compression, it’s more of a supplement to it.
 In fact, many companies will use a combination of data deduplication and file compression to fully optimise their storage space.